mthli/Bitocle/README.md

  - jQuery on WebView looks not very efficent.

  - When a line is too long, WebView will show whiht edge when you use some dark themes.
-We don't suggest you to write too long, see[google-styleguide](https://code.google.com/p/google-styleguide/ "google-styleguide").
+We don't suggest you to write too long, see [google-styleguide](https://code.google.com/p/google-styleguide/ "google-styleguide").

  - When WebView load Markdown, the image may loaded failed, for network state or other reasons.